Class Offerings and Communications

 This weekend workshop will walk participants through the process of preparing nominations for the Colorado State Register of Historic Properties and the National Register of Historic Places.
 On day one, participants will learn about the State and National Registers, how to evaluate the eligibility of archaeological resources for nomination, and will practice their new skills hands-on with a mock-archaeological site and learn how to write up parts of a nomination.
 On day two, participants can bring their own nominations for one-on-one assistance with our National and State Register Historians and Assistant State Archaeologist.
 This course is being offered in collaboration with the Colorado State Historic Preservation Office.

-Instructors: Eric Newcombe, National and State Register Historian, State Historic Preservation Office & Sarah Allaun, Assistant State Archaeologist, Office of the State Archaeologist
+Instructors: Eric Newcombe, National and State Register Historian, State Historic Preservation Office

 *Please note: In-person participation will be limited to the first 12 registrants.

-Registration will open March 25.
+Registration will open in the fall.

 Site Stewardship Workshop